--Explain actions the therapist must take when there is a clear and imminent danger to the client or others.
+-Explain what the certified counselor must do when a client’s condition indicates that there is a clear and imminent danger to the client or others.

--Explain sets Religious Terrorism apart from other forms of terroristic activity.
+-Explain what sets Religious Terrorism apart from other forms of terroristic activity.

--Explain author Steven Emerson interviewed Salih, a Palestinian working in Pakistan.
-He states, “The problem” is what, in the book “American Jihad".
+-Explain what is “The Problem” in the book “American Jihad,” author Steven Emerson interviewed Salih, a Palestinian working in Pakistan.

--Explain the basis of the ideology of the Islamic State.
+-Explain what the ideology of the Islamic State is based upon.

--Explain the purpose of Information Warfare or PSYOP (Psychological Operations).
+-Explain what is the purpose of Information Warfare.

--Explain the reason African Americans may have difficulty accepting alcohol abuse/dependence as a disease.
+-Explain what is the reason African Americans may have difficulty accepting alcohol abuse/dependence as a disease.